Reimbursement Policy Amazon Uses in 2025: The Definitive Guide for FBA Sellers

 - Lower payouts: Expect reduced reimbursement amounts across most categories.

-- Increased workload: Sellers must maintain invoices and cost documentation.
+- Increased workload: Sellers must maintain invoices and cost documentation for every reimbursed SKU.

-- Disputes likely: Amazon’s default cost estimates often undercut true values.
+- More disputes: Amazon’s default cost estimates often undercut true values, forcing sellers to push back.

 Possible Advantages